 TBI is only one of many potential car accident injuries to women.
 No matter what type of injury you sustain, attorney Merry Fountain is here to help.

-Indianapolis personal injury lawyer Merry Fountain is a skilled injury advocate.
-If you are looking for an injury law attorney in the greater Indy area—Indianapolis, Carmel, Fishers, Westfield, Zionsville, Brownsburg, Avon, Kokomo, Lebanon—she’s here to help.
+Marion County l injury lawyer Merry Fountain is a skilled injury advocate.
+If you are looking for a brain injury lawyer in the greater Indy area—Indianapolis, Carmel, Fishers, Westfield, Zionsville, Brownsburg, Avon, Kokomo, Lebanon—she’s here to help.
 Call her anytime at 1-888-242-HURT (4878), or simply click Tell Us About Your Case for a free consultation.